 The 154th Brigade R.F.A. were formed by the British Empire League, of which one of the moving spirits was General Sir Bindon Blood.
-They were recruited chiefly from Croydon, Norbury, and Sydenham so many Harry's fellow soldiers were Cockneys who know doubt found his broad Yorkshire accent as unintelligible as he found theirs!
+They were recruited chiefly from Croydon, Norbury, and Sydenham so it is likely many of Harry's fellow soldiers were Cockneys who know doubt found his broad Yorkshire accent as unintelligible as he found theirs!

 William Henry, (known as "Harry") enlisted at Howden, in the East Riding of Yorkshire on the 13th January 1915, at the age of 18 years and 181 days.
 His employment on the 1911 census suggests he was living and working as a "horseman on a farm" along with his elder half-brother Herbert at Blacktoft House, Blacktoft, the village in which he grew up.
 Family background.